NeilBardhan/postgres/README.md

 This repository contains code for -
   - Connecting to existing Postgres databases from Python using `psycopg` and `sqlalchemy`.
-  - Creating new databases in Postgres from various file formats (`CSV`/`JSON`).
+  - Reading new data into Postgres from various file formats (`CSV`/`JSON`).
-  - Querying databases directly from Postgres.
+  - Querying Postgres databases directly from Python.
   - Passing queries as parameters into ML workflows.